Constructing Hilbert modular forms whithout exceptional primes: A construction via inertial types

-The local Langlands correspondence, establishes a bijection $\sigma_{\p} \mapsto \pi_{\p}$ between the set of representation of the inertia group $I_{\p}$ as in ii) and the set of isomorphism classes of complex-valued irreducible admissible representations of $\GL_2(F_{\p})$ (see \cite{hen}).
-Then we say that $\sigma_{\p}$ is of supercuspidal (resp. special, principal series) type if $\pi_{\p}$ is supercuspidal (resp. special, principal series).
+We will denote by $\mathcal{T}(F_\p)$ the set of isomorphism classes of representations of $\GL_2(\mathcal{O}_{F_\p})$ which arise as inertial types for members of Irr$(\GL_2(F_\p))$.
+We say that $\tau_\p$ is a supercuspidal (resp. special, principal series) type if $\pi_\p$ is supercuspidal (resp. special, principal series).
 We define the quantity